Carrot Cake Supreme

 • In a large bowl, beat the eggs, sugar, oil, buttermilk, and vanilla on high speed until smooth.
 Add the dry ingredients and beat on low speed until combined.
 Fold in the carrots.
 Fold in the pineapple, coconut, and pecans (if using).
 Divide the batter evenly among the pans and bake for 25-30 minutes or until a pick inserted into the center of the cakes comes out with only moist crumbs attached.

 • When the cakes are done baking, drizzle the glaze over the warm cakes (still in the pans).
-Note: This is quite rich and decadent, so feel free to put on a little less, or save even some for drizzling over the top of the finished cake.
+You'll want to do it slowly and let it soak in just a bit at at time.
+Note: This is quite rich and decadent, so feel free to put on a little less glaze, or save some for drizzling over the top of the finished cake.
 It's flexible!
-Cool completely on a wire rack.
-When the cakes are cool, remove them from pans.
+Your cakes do not need to be swimming in glaze 🙂

 • When cakes are completely cool, prepare the cream cheese frosting.
 Beat cream cheese and butter until smooth and creamy.
 Add cream cheese and vanilla and whip until smooth.

-• If making a layer cake, tear four thin strips of parchment or wax paper or aluminum foil and make a square on the serving plate.
-Place one layer on top of the square. and spread some frosting on the bottom layer of the cake.
+• If making a layer cake, tear four thin strips of parchment or wax paper or aluminum foil and make an overlapping square on the serving plate.
+This is to protect the serving plate from frosting.
+Place one layer on top of the square with the parchment strips sticking out.
+Spread some frosting on the bottom layer of the cake.
 Place other layer on top of the frosted layer.
 Frost the entire cake with cream cheese frosting and decorate with coconut and chopped pecans if desired.
-Store in refrigerator until ready to serve. and then leave at room temp for about 30 minutes before serving.
+Pull out the parchment strips for clean presentation.

 Notes